learningequality/ka-lite/docs/usermanual/userman_admin.rst

 The full set of videos, if downloaded through the KA Lite interface, will occupy more than 150GB.
 If you want to download all the videos, we also have torrent files with resized videos (~33 GB for English).
-To fetch all the videos, `download and open the appropriate torrent file <https://learningequality.org/downloads/ka-lite/0.16/content/>`_.
+To fetch all the videos, :url-pantry:`download and open the appropriate torrent file <content/>`.

 Save the videos in the ``CONTENT_ROOT`` directory of your installation.
 By default, that is the ``.kalite/content/`` folder in the *home directory* of the user running KA Lite.